Start the Process to Get Certified Today and Start Using the AGA Logo and Marketing Materials to Show Your Customers The True Value of Your Products.

 FEE STRUCTURES FOR MEMBERSHIP AND CERTIFICATION:

-Certified AGA Producer members pay $200 per year for membership dues and a one-time $150 licensing fee.
-In addition, Certifed Producer members pay a per head fee, currently $1.00 per head for large ruminants ( beef or bison) or per head milked and/or $0.25 for small ruminants ( goat and sheep) for every animal harvested for the Certifed Grassfed Producer program (any animal harvested that uses the AGA logo).
+Certified AGA Producer members pay $200 per year for membership dues and a one time $150 licensing fee.
+In addition, Certified Producer members pay a per head fee, currently $1.00 per head for large ruminants (beef or bison) or per head milked and/or $0.25 for small ruminants (goat and sheep) for every animal harvested for the Certified Grassfed Producer program (any animal harvested that uses the AGA logo).
 Pastured Pork per head fee is $0.50.

 *Please note: In order to maintain true third-party certification status, AGA will have no financial interest in the arrangements between you and the inspecting agent, nor will we recommend one auditor over another.
 Your auditor will work with you directly to determine a cost for services.